DianneBC/excel/README.md

 Slicers: Enabled interactive filtering of Pivot Table data by key variables.

-Charts: Created visual representations to highlight trends and comparisons.
+Charts: Created visual representation using a column chart to highlight trends and comparisons.